Media Advisory: Carnegie Mellon Celebrates Spring Carnival

 Located on the College of Fine Arts parking lot and lawn

 The opening ceremony at 3 p.m.
-Thursday, April 20, on the Midway will include remarks by Spring Carnival Committee Chair Amalia Martinez, Associate Vice President and Dean of Student Affairs Gina Casalegno, and performances by the CMU Pipe and Kiltie bands.
-More than 20 student organizations are building booths with a “Time Hop” theme, including “Flintstones,” “’80s Hair Bands,” “Star Wars” and “Math in Ancient Greece.”
+Thursday, April 11, on the Midway will include remarks by CMU President Farnam Jahanian, Vice President of Student Affairs and Dean of Students Gina Casalegno, and Spring Carnival Co-Chairs Hannah Koschmeder and Stephen Clark.
+The CMU Pipe & Drum and Kiltie bands also will perform.
+More than 19 student organizations are building booths based on the theme "Planet Earth," including The Lion King, The World Wide Web and The Jungle Book.

-The School of Computer Science challenges members of the CMU community to create and race small, autonomous vehicles (“MObile roBOTs”) along a slalom-style course.
+The School of Computer Science invites students, staff and even alumni to show off their creative and technological skills in the Mobot races.
+Teams will race small, autonomous vehicles ("MObile roBOTs") along a slalom-style course.

 The City of Pittsburgh has granted permits to close several Oakland-area roads during CMU's Spring Carnival and Sweepstakes buggy races.

-Margaret Morrison Street, Tech Street, Frew Street, Circuit Road and Schenley Drive (Panther Hollow and Schenley bridges included) will be closed from 5 a.m. to 1:30 p.m.
-Friday, April 21, and Saturday, April 22.
+Margaret Morrison Street, Tech Street, Frew Street, Circuit Road and Schenley Drive (Panther Hollow and Schenley bridges included) will be closed from 5 a.m. to 2 p.m.
+Friday, April 12, and Saturday, April 13.
 Both City of Pittsburgh Police and Carnegie Mellon Police will be present during the races to help monitor traffic.
-Roads will re-open by 1:30 p.m.
-If inclement weather causes the cancellation of the Friday and Saturday competitions, races will be held Sunday, April 23, during the same time frame.
+Roads will re-open by 2 p.m.
+If inclement weather causes the cancellation of both the Friday and Saturday competitions, races will be held Sunday, April 14, during the same time frame.

 Phipps Conservatory will remain open during normal hours.
 Due to road closures, visitors will need to park on the streets by Carnegie Library and the surrounding area.
 City of Pittsburgh Police stationed at barricades will give bus drivers instructions for passenger unloading.